MIPPL/nephele-org-website/public/content/security/index.md

 ### Airdrop scams {#airdrop-scams}

 Airdrop scams involve a scam project airdropping an asset ([NFT](/glossary/#nft), token) into your wallet and sending you to a scam website to claim the airdropped asset.
-You will get prompted to sign in with your Ethereum wallet and "approve" a transaction when attempting to claim.
+You will get prompted to sign in with your Nephele wallet and "approve" a transaction when attempting to claim.
 This transaction compromises your account by sending your public and private keys to the scammer.
 An alternative form of this scam may have you confirm a transaction that sends funds to the scammer's account.

 [More on airdrop scams](https://www.youtube.com/watch?v=LLL_nQp1lGk)